dgaydukov/cert-aws/files/sa.md

 * Stateful Applications (Lambda is stateless, if you need state it's better to create app in java/node.js and deploy it ot EC2 + RDS/DynamoDb)

+###### AWS Step Functions
+Step Functions - visual tool that allows you to build complex logic based on lambda and EC2 calls.
+They can also help overcome lambda max 900sec execution time, by joining several lambdas into one execution flow.

 ###### Amazon EMR
 EMR (Elastic Map Reduce) - highly distributed computing framework for data processing and storing, using Apache Hadoop.
 It reduces large workload into smaller jobs and distribute it between EC2 instances of Hadoop cluster (good for big data analyses).
 AntiPattern
 * Small data sets (EMR for large processing, if your dataset is small enough for one machine/thread it's better to use EC2 or Lambda)
-* ACID transaction requirements (if you need this it's better to use RDS istead of Hadoop)
+* ACID transaction requirements (if you need this it's better to use RDS instead of Hadoop)

 ###### AWS Glue
 Glue - fully managed ETL (extract, transform, load) to catalog/clean/enrich/move your data.